dotwebstack/dotwebstack-framework/docs/core/filtering.md

 dotwebstack will use the 'segments' table to create the filter conditon.

 The segment table must conform to the following conventions: <source table>__<geometry column>__segments
-- the segments table is prefixed by the name of the table which contains the geometry that needs to be split into segments
+- the 'segments' table is prefixed by the name of the table which contains the geometry that needs to be split into segments
-- the middle part of the segments table is the name of the geometry column
+- the middle part of the 'segments' table is the name of the geometry column
-- the segments table has the postfix 'segments'
+- the 'segments' table has the postfix 'segments'

 The 'segments' table has at least three columns
 - tile_id: is a referenceto the 'tiles_10km' table